akilagithub/shift-left-security-repository/README.md

 The purpose of this repository is to demonstrate a CICD flow using a build-up of Binary Authorization Attestations with multiple Attestors

+## Requirements

+* GCP Project ID where the project has an active billing account associated with it

 ## Resource Usage

 This repository creates 3 GKE instances.
 Each instance is a small GKE instance and are **NOT** intended to be ready for production.
 The purpose is to demonstrate a deployment sequence, NOT how to configure GKE clusters